EOSIO/spec-repo/esr_configurable_wasm_limits.md

 ### max_pages

 The maximum number of 64KiB pages of linear memory that a contract can use.
 Enforced when an action is executed.
+The initial size of linear memory is also checked at setcode.
 The default is 528, or 33 MiB.
 Increasing this may cause degraded performance.
 The minimum value is 1.

 ### max_call_depth